ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned pushing commits to GitHub.
 - Learned pulling changes down from GitHub.
 - Learned opening and merging a pull request.
+- Learned a full personal Git workflow from branch to merged PR.